sdslack/imputation_snakemake/README.md

 ## TODOs - after 10/29/25
-* add R argparse and aria2 to mamba env
 * discuss sex chromosome options, note that SEX column in PLINK file must be filled out
-* add PLINK2 to conda recipe - but needs to be OSX64 or linux?
-* TODO in future - convert this to Nextflow?
-* awknowledge that better than duplicate removal would be to consider fixin mismapped SNPs using reference panel... potential future step
+* awknowledge that better than duplicate removal would be to consider fixing mismapped SNPs using reference panel... potential future step
 * add note that create initial input should be run twice so that plot with sex checks can be examined and thresholds can be adjusted